 9. Go digital

 Donate or sell CD and DVD collections.
 Unless it is an antique or rare collector’s item, you can listen to music through Spotify or Apple Music and you’ll never be short of a film to watch on Netflix or Amazon Prime.
-Likewise books (unless first editions, coffee table or beautifully illustrated children’s books) can be accessed on tablets and Kindles.
+Likewise, you can access books (unless first editions, coffee table or beautifully illustrated children’s books) on tablets and Kindles.
 You can even borrow e-books from your library.